 Score one for loyalty to the brand and zero for the service provider.
 Joe remains loyal to Pepsi, but will purchase it somewhere else the next time due to poor customer service.
 Even under the best of circumstances, a competitor can sneak in and lure your most loyal customers away.
 This service provider made it easy.

-In the fall of 2011, more than 10,000 customers in 27 countries were asked to address issues related to expectations, purchasing intentions, switching providers, loyalty, and satisfaction in ten industries (i.e., travel and tourism, life insurance, consumer retailers, consumer electronics manufacturers, retail banking, internet service providers, cable/satellite, wireline phone, wireless phone, and gas/electric utilities).
+Last fall, the National Business Research Institute (NBRI) asked more than 10,000 customers in 27 countries to address issues related to expectations, purchasing intentions, switching providers, loyalty, and satisfaction in ten industries (i.e., travel and tourism, life insurance, consumer retailers, consumer electronics manufacturers, retail banking, internet service providers, cable/satellite, wireline phone, wireless phone, and gas/electric utilities).

 Only one in four customers felt very loyal to their brand across industries, while another 25% felt no loyalty to brand or business.
 Sixty-six percent of customers switched providers in at least one industry over the previous year due to poor customer service; this was especially prevalent in the retail banking, internet service provider, and cell phone industries.